By Abu Bakr

 “It is a Book that We have sent down to you blessed, so that they may contemplate its verses and so that people of understanding may take heed.”
 [38:29]

-It is good to recite the Qur’an, even if you do not understand it, but the ultimate purpose of its revelation was for us to imbibe its teachings and incorporate them in our lives.
+It is good to recite the Qur’an, even if you do not understand it, but the ultimate purpose of its revelation was for us to imbibe its teachings and incorporate them into our lives.

 It is important to pick a good translation that suits you.
 Personally, I like Pickthall.
 Sahih International and Muhsin Khan’s translation are also good.
 I should note, that while I am a big fan of Pickthall’s translation, his style of language may seem a bit archaic and therefore be unsuitable for some readers.
 In any case, it is probably a good idea to have two translations to refer to in case the meaning is not clear in one translation.